17 Best Spring Break Destinations

 16. San Juan, Puerto Rico

-San Juan is a beautiful city with an astounding variety of things to do, providing spring breakers with Caribbean beaches and sunshine, as well as a rich culture and beautiful historic architecture.
-The capital city of Puerto Rico is also home to the Fuerte San Felipe del Morro and the Castillo de San Cristóbal, as well as Old San Juan, a UNESCO World Heritage Site.
+Places to Visit: The capital city of Puerto Rico is also home to the Fuerte San Felipe del Morro and the Castillo de San Cristóbal, as well as Old San Juan, a UNESCO World Heritage Site.